 Home and apartment vacancy rates are 6.5% in Veterans Dr / State Dr. NeighborhoodScout analysis shows that this rate is lower than 55.8% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-One of the unique characteristics of the Veterans Dr / State Dr neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 100.0% of the neighborhoods in America.
+The Veterans Dr / State Dr neighborhood stands out for having an average per capita income lower than 100.0% of the neighborhoods in the United States.
 In a nation where 1 out of every 4 children lives in poverty, the Veterans Dr / State Dr neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, of particular note, 9.4% of the people in the Veterans Dr / State Dr neighborhood currently reside in a correction facility, held due to punishment for a crime.